Paying for care is more affordable than you think

 The contribution you will need to make is based on a government assessment of your own assets and income, but the good news is that it is a lot more affordable than you think.

-To receive Government subsidies, you need an Aged Care Assessment (ACAT) and update DHS with asset & income information, refer to ‘Changes to Federal Government Residential Subsidy Forms’.
+To receive Government subsidies, you need an Aged Care Assessment (ACAT) and update Services Australia with asset & income information, refer to ‘Changes to Federal Government Residential Subsidy Forms’.
 The information on record will determine the applicable fees.

 Contact our free, no obligation Care Solutions Service for information tailored to your individual circumstances.